Digital-Theatre/Hiring/README.md

 Things we're leaning towards:

-1. Cognito for user authentication
+1. Cognito for user authentication including SAML
 2. Braintree for payments and subscription management
 3. AWS Media Services for video transcoding, distribution and playback
+4. Static site generation

 Still to be decided: